Zongwei97/PopNet/README.md

 ```

+# Open Discussion

+In the paper, we have made "an assumption that pixels in front of the contact surface belong to objects".
+Thus, we conduct Dpo-Dc for depth2semantic transfer.
+However, it would be more logical and reasonable if we used Dc-Dpo.
+However, such a difference should not severely impact the final results.

 # Related works
 - ACMMM 23 - Object Segmentation by Mining Cross-Modal Semantics [[Code](https://github.com/Zongwei97/XMSNet)]
 - TIP 23 - HiDANet: RGB-D Salient Object Detection via Hierarchical Depth Awareness [[Code](https://github.com/Zongwei97/HIDANet)]